jkenney0501/dbt_superstore_dim_model/README.md

 The goal here is to take some data, model it using a layered architecture while applying some software engineering best practices.
 We are going to set up a CI/CD job from start to finish with our finished product being a consumable star schema.

+Why I incorporate layered architecture:
+- Primarily b/c it is a best practice that allows us to separate concerns, use modularity and improve our maintainabilty of our code by allowing for independent deloping, testing and modification of each layer.
+This makes for easier scaling and adaptibility to changing requirements that minimizes impacts on other parts of the system.

+**Key benefits of using layered architecture:**
+- Separation of Concerns: Each layer focuses on a specific aspect of the application, preventing code mixing and simplifying logic management.
+- Improved Maintainability: Changes within a layer can be made without significantly affecting other layers, making maintenance easier.
+- Scalability: Individual layers can be scaled independently based on their specific load requirements.
+- Testability: Each layer can be tested individually, simplifying the testing process.
+- Reusability: Components within a layer can often be reused across different projects.
+- Team Collaboration: Different development teams can work on separate layers with minimal dependencies.

 Lets walk through the various layers used in this project: